 You probably have a loved one—most likely an elderly or aging parent— who needs some help at home.
 It could be as simple as helping with daily household chores, grocery shopping, or meal preparation.
 Or more.
 Whatever you need.
 We care for people affected by aging or illness to thrive and remain in the home they love.

-Before the storm: advice from highschoolers:
+Before the storm: take some advice from highschoolers

 Once you identify potential concerns about your loved one, the second step is planning for the future.
 Here is something to consider: When high school students begin thinking about college, they start looking at schools they are interested in nearly two years before they start applying.
 So, why is this not the same for seniors planning for their Golden Years?
 Why don’t adult children prepare with Mom and Dad for the future?

 This is where we come in.
-We can make recommendations specifically for your needs.
+We make recommendations specifically for your needs.
 Armed with that information, you can make decisions and move forward.

-Or do miles keep you from seeing your aging loved one?
+Do miles keep you from seeing your aging loved one?

 You may live out of town or even across the country and feel guilty about not visiting your parents as off as you should.
 You worry about them.
 You might even call their neighbors to inquire about how your parent is doing.
 The one thing you know for sure is your parent is not getting any younger and now might be the best time to investigate home care for them.